sibylle69/VR-volleyball-game-for-haptic-device/README.md

 - a calibration scene to enable personalized virtual experiences
 - a game scene to play volleyball with haptic feedback

 This prototype was made as part of an internship at Valkyries Industries (https://www.valkyrieindustries.co.uk/).
-Some parts of project are therefore kept internally, like the programs that drive the haptic device.
+Some parts of the project are therefore kept internally, like the programs that drive the haptic device.
 For further information about this project, please contact me at sibylle.rerolle19@imperial.ac.uk